 1) Regional Tournaments: Three (3) officials will be appointed by the IHSA Office for each Regional Semifinal and Final game.
-Each official will be paid a fee of \$61.00 per game.
+Each official shall receive a fee of \$61.00 per game.
+Officials will be paid by the IHSA through ArbiterPay.

 - 2) Sectional Tournaments: Three (3) officials will be appointed by the IHSA Office for each Sectional Semifinal and Final game.
-Each official will be paid a fee of \$76.00 per game. - 3) Super-Sectional games: Three (3) officials will be appointed by the IHSA Office for each Super-Sectional game.
-Each official will be paid a fee of \$103.50 per game. - 4) Class State 1A Final Tournament: Six (6) officials will be appointed by the IHSA Office for the State Final games.
+Each official shall receive a fee of \$76.00 per game.
+Officials will be paid by the IHSA through ArbiterPay. - 3) Super-Sectional games: Three (3) officials will be appointed by the IHSA Office for each Super-Sectional game.
+Each official shall receive a fee of \$103.50 per game.
+Officials will be paid by the IHSA through ArbiterPay. - 4) Class 1A State Final Tournament: Six (6) officials will be appointed by the IHSA Office for the State Final games.
 Class 1A Officials will be paid \$136.00 per game worked plus up to two nights lodging at a hotel designated by the IHSA Administrator.
 One (1) Head official will be appointed by the IHSA Office for the State Final games.
 The Head Official will be paid \$125.00 per day plus up to two nights lodging at a hotel designated by the IHSA Administrator.
 Two (2) 4th officials will be appointed by the IHSA Office for the State Final games.
-4th Officials will be paid \$45.00 per game plus up to two nights lodging at a hotel designated by the IHSA Administrator. - 5) Class 2A and 3A State Final Tournament: Eight (8) officials will be appointed by the IHSA Office for the State Final games.
+4th Officials will be paid \$45.00 per game plus up to two nights lodging at a hotel designated by the IHSA Administrator.
+All State Final Officials will be paid by the IHSA through ArbiterPay. - 5) Class 2A and 3A State Final Tournament: Eight (8) officials will be appointed by the IHSA Office for the State Final games.
 Class 2A and 3A Officials will be paid \$136.00 per game worked plus up to three nights lodging at a hotel designated by the IHSA Administrator.
 One (1) Head official will be appointed by the IHSA Office for the State Final games.
 The Head Official will be paid \$125.00 per day plus up to three nights lodging at a hotel designated by the IHSA Administrator.
 Two (2) 4th officials will be appointed by the IHSA Office for the State Final games.
 4th Officials will be paid \$45.00 per game plus up to three nights lodging at a hotel designated by the IHSA Administrator.
+All State Final Officials will be paid by the IHSA through ArbiterPay.